 Section 4.
-Chapter 20.10 is hereby amended to add 20.10.365
+Chapter 20.10 of the Bellevue Land Use Code is hereby amended to add a new section 20.10.365 as follows:

 20.10.365 Transit Oriented Development District (TOD)

 The purpose of the TOD District is to provide an area for a mix of housing, retail, office, and service uses, with an emphasis on housing.
 The district is limited in area so that there is an appropriate level of density nearest the highest levels of transit service.